microsoft/BitBLAS/docs/PythonAPI.md

 - **opt_features** *(Union[int, List[int]], optional)*: Optimize range of the input shape for dynamic symbolic.
 Default: `[1, 16, 32, 64, 128, 256, 512]`.
     - If `int`, the bitblas matmul will generate a static shape kernel, which can only be used for the input shape of the specified value.
     - If `List[int]`, the bitblas matmul will generate a dynamic shape kernel, which can be used for the input shape of the specified values.
 While the input shape represents the target optimized range.
-- **enable_tuning** *(bool, optional)*: Whether to enable hardware-aware tuning.
-Default: `True`.
-    - If `True`, the module will perform hardware-aware tuning, and you can also specify the `BITBLAS_DATABASE` value to load pre-optimized kernel from database.
-    - If `False`, the module use a default schedule (the performan may not be optimal).
-- **fast_decoding** *(bool, optional)*: Whether to enable fast decoding.
-Default: `True`.
-    - If `True`, the module will use fast decoding for INT4/2/1 quantization, which will introduce a weight transformation, and this transformation will be applied to the weight automalically when you call `load_and_transform_weight`.
-- **propagate_b** *(bool, optional)*: Whether to propagate bias.
-Default: `False`.
-    - If `Ture`, the module will use a further optimization for layout propagation(OSDI'24 Ladder), which will introduce another transformation to get better performance, and this transformation will be applied to the weight automalically when you call `load_and_transform_weight`.
-The default value is `False` because we currently do not implement the gemv case, which will be addressed in the future.

 ### Methods: